 Summer law clerks are ordinarily expected to work 40 hours per week for 11-12 weeks.
 During the semester, law clerks are expected to work at least 20 hours per week, but preference may be given to full time semester/quarter clerks.
 We encourage clerks to seek academic credit or independent funding for their work.

 For more information about us, please see our website: www.lccrsf.org

 Law clerks at LCCRSF may be considered in the future for post-graduate fellowships at the Lawyers’ Committee, including our Thurgood Marshall Fellowship and sponsorship for the Skadden and Equal Justice Works Fellowships.

-Apply to be a Summer 2021 Law Clerk
+Apply to be a Fall 2021 Law Clerk